 21 Worst Things About Being a Lefty

-While there are no obvious differences between those who are right-handed and those who are left-handed, research says that lefties tend to excel at visual and spatial tasks, and that lefties die up to nine years sooner than righties.
-Men are more likely to be left-handed.
+While there are no obvious differences between those who are right-handed and those who are left-handed, research says that lefties tend to excel at visual and spatial tasks.
+Men are also more likely to be left-handed.

 1. Pens and Pencils Are a Smudgy Mess